stamdar/Notes/Dell Fan Speed Control.md

 # 3rd party PCIe Response
-If a 3rd part PCIe device such as a graphics card or NIC is installed to the server, this will alter the default fan speed.
+If a 3rd party PCIe device such as a graphics card or NIC is installed to the server, this will alter the default fan speed.
 This feature can be disabled.

 Disable 3rd Party PCIe Response
 ```PowerShell